ontopic-vkg/destination-tutorial/mapping.md

  ```sql
 SELECT * FROM source2.hotels
 ```
-Note: To map `source2` lodging business to the corresponding municipalities, we need to and _"0"_ before the ID of the municipalities.
+Note: To map `source2` lodging businesses to the corresponding municipalities, we need to and _"0"_ before the ID of the municipalities.
 In the dataset, when there are missing or misscalculated values, we can modify them in order to create a meaningful relation.

 ## Source 3